Property Tax Revenue Limits.

 A county is permitted to form a park and recreation district for purposes of providing leisure and recreational activities and facilities.
 A park and recreation district may impose a regular property tax levy of up to 60 cents per $1,000 of assessed value.
 A park and recreation district's regular levy is subject to the aggregate $5.90 limit and is considered a junior taxing district.

-Regular park and recreation district property tax levies are removed from the aggregate $5.90 limit and are instead added to the "gap" of levy limits within the constitutional $10 limit.
+If levied on an island within a county with a population of more than 2 million, regular park and recreation district property tax levies are removed from the aggregate $5.90 limit and are instead added to the "gap" of levy limits within the constitutional $10 limit until January 1, 2027.